-Conduct of Fact-Finding Boards Level I Level II TIMEFRAME Decision within 3 training days Decision within 5 training days COMPOSITION One senior staff member Two staff, one student (Does not include Center Director (CD), Center Standards Officer (CSO), Counselor, or Security) STUDENT Student removed from center immediately Student removed from center immediately and PARTICIPATION and placed on Fact-Finding Board Leave. placed on Fact-Finding Board Leave if determined to be a threat to self or others, in accordance with the PRH STUDENT RIGHTS May provide written input for SIUDENI RIGHIS May provide written input for consideration • If on center, appear before Board CONCIDEDATIONS May make written input to Board CONSIDERATIONS Fact finding only • Fact finding Seriousness of infraction Mitigating circumstances BOARD Confirm documentation is present Consider documentation (incident report, DETERMINATION (incident report, witness and staff summary, witness and staff statements and or statements and/or other paperwork other paperwork relevant to the exact charge) relevant to the specific charge(s)) TC 1 Boards may not use, review, or consider If documentation supports charges, Evaluations of Student Progress, or non- confirm responsibility, sign summary and forward packet to CD supporting statements at Board unless directly related to charge(s) Torward packet to CD related to charge(s) If documentation is inadequate to support Vote, without the charged student present, to charges, request additional information or determine responsibility and make a reduce charges and forward packet to CD recommendation to CD for retention or separation reduce charges and forward packet to CD recommendation to CD for recention of separation Forward packet with recommendation to CD for decision DISPOSITION OF Automatic discharge/separation Level I Presumption of discharge RESPONSIBILITY Zero Tolerance DOCUMENTATION Form: Summary of Fact-Finding Board Form: Summary of Fact-Finding Board Hearing Determination signed by Board member signed by Board members CIS: Enter the exact date the Fact-Finding CIS: Enter the exact date the Fact-Finding Board Board was held and its final disposition. was held and its final disposition.
-Provide rationale if Board recommendation is not upheld.
-CENTER If paperwork supports charges, sign Review the Board's recommendation DIRECTOR'S ROLE summary and initiate separation processing Determine if recommendation is to be upheld, overturned, or if charges are to be reduced; sign decision and provide rationale if Board recommendation is not upheld STUDENT In writing Verbally (if present on center), and in writing NOTIFICATION in writing verbany (if present on center), and in writing APPEALS May appeal to Regional Appeal Board May appeal Board decision to CD, and CD's (RAB) within 30 days decision to Regional Appeal Board within 30 (and) main so days days uays
+Conduct of Fact-Finding Boards Level II Level II TIMEFRAME Decision within 3 training days Decision within 5 training days COMPOSITION One senior staff member Two staff, one student (Does not include Center Director (CD), Center Standards Officer (CSO), Counselor, or Security) STUDENT Student removed from center immediately Student removed from center immediately and PARTICIPATION and placed on Fact-Finding Board Leave. placed on Fact-Finding Board Leave if determined to be a threat to self or others, in CTUDENT DICHTS May may ide written input for accordance with the PRH STUDENT RIGHTS May provide written input for consideration • If on center, appear before Board CONCIDED ATIONS May make written input to Board CONSIDERATIONS Fact finding only • Fact finding Seriousness of infraction DO LDD Mitigating circumstances BOARD Confirm documentation is present Consider documentation (incident report, DETERMINATION (incident report, witness and staff summary, witness and staff statements and or statements and/or other paperwork relevant to the specific charge(s)) other paperwork relevant to the exact charge) relevant to the specific charge(s)) Boards may not use, review, or consider If documentation supports charges, Evaluations of Student Progress, or non- confirm responsibility, sign summary and supporting statements at Board unless directly forward packet to CD related to charge(s) 1 8 ( ) If documentation is inadequate to support Vote, without the charged student present, to charges, request additional information or determine responsibility and make a reduce charges and forward packet to CD recommendation to CD for retention or separation Forward packet with recommendation to CD for DICDOCITION OF A-4 decision DISPOSITION OF RESPONSIBILITY Automatic discharge/separation Level I Zero Tolerance Presumption of discharge DOCUMENTATION Form: Summary of Fact-Finding Board Form: Summary of Fact-Finding Board Hearing DOCUMENTATION Determination signed by Board member signed by Board members Determination signed by Board member signed by Board memoers CIS: Enter the exact date the Fact-Finding CIS: Enter the exact date the Fact-Finding Board Board was held and its final disposition. was held and its final disposition.
+Provide • rationale if Board recommendation is not upheld.
+CENTER If paperwork supports charges, sign Review the Board's recommendation DIRECTOR'S ROLE summary and initiate separation processing Determine if recommendation is to be upheld, overturned, or if charges are to be reduced; sign decision and provide rationale if Board CTUDENT In writing recommendation is not upheld Verbally (if present on center) and in writing STUDENT NOTIFICATION In writing Verbally (if present on center), and in writing APPEALS May appeal to Regional Appeal Board May appeal Board decision to CD, and CD's () • • • • • • • • • • • • • • • • • • • • (RAB) within 30 days decision to Regional Appeal Board within 30 days